-The site is located in close proximity to the River Colne with the risk of fluvial flooding.
-The Environment Agency's Flood Map around the site is shown in Appendix A Figure 4 which shows that the site lies within the Flood Zone 2 (medium probability flooding).
+The site is located in close proximity to the Fray's River with the risk of fluvial flooding.
+The Environment Agency's Flood Map around the site is shown in Appendix E Figure 2 which shows that the site lies within the Flood Zone 2 (i.e. medium probability flooding).
 Flood Zone 2 fluvial outline shows a land having between a 1 in 100 and 1 in 1,000 annual probability of river flooding.

-Figure 5 shows the Environment Agency's flood risk map which indicates that the risk of flooding to the site is 'low' from this watercourse.
+Figure 3 shows the Environment Agency's flood risk map which indicates that the risk of flooding to the site is 'low' from this watercourse.